45beepy/think41l2/README.md

 ## Project Overview

 This project implements a full-stack AI conversational agent designed to assist users with e-commerce queries, specifically focusing on product information and order status.
 The solution is built with a Python FastAPI backend, a React frontend, and a MySQL database, all orchestrated using Docker Compose for easy setup and deployment.
 The backend integrates with the Groq API for large language model (LLM) capabilities, enabling intelligent and contextual responses.
-However i couldn't complete the last milestone that is creating Docker-compose.yaml.
-But i have completed previous 9 milestones and i have attached a video as a proof of completion.
+However i **couldn't complete the last milestone that is creating Docker-compose.yaml**.
+But i have **completed previous 9 milestones** and i have attached a video as a proof of completion.

 ## Features